MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-teradata-server.md

 ## Quick Overview

-Microsoft R Services for Teradata is an R-based analytical engine embedded in your Teradata data warehouse.
-Together with a Microsoft R Services client, it provides a comprehensive set of tools for interacting with the Teradata database and performing in-database analytics.
-This manual provides detailed instructions for installing Microsoft R Services for Teradata in the Teradata data warehouse.
-For configuring local workstations to submit jobs to run within your Teradata data warehouse, see the companion manual [*Microsoft R Services Client Installation Manual for Teradata.*](rserver-install-teradata-client.md)
+Microsoft R Server for Teradata is an R-based analytical engine embedded in your Teradata data warehouse.
+Together with a Microsoft R Server client, it provides a comprehensive set of tools for interacting with the Teradata database and performing in-database analytics.
+This manual provides detailed instructions for installing Microsoft R Server for Teradata in the Teradata data warehouse.
+For configuring local workstations to submit jobs to run within your Teradata data warehouse, see the companion manual [*Microsoft R Server Client Installation Manual for Teradata.*](rserver-install-teradata-client.md)

 >[!NOTE]
->Microsoft R Services for Teradata is required for running Microsoft R Services scalable analytics in-database.
-If you do not need to run your analytics in-database, but simply need to access Teradata data via Teradata Parallel Transport or ODBC, you do not need to install Microsoft R Services in your Teradata data warehouse.
-You will, however, need to configure your local workstations as described in the manual *Microsoft R Services 7 Client Installation Manual for Teradata.*
+>Microsoft R Server for Teradata is required for running Microsoft R Server scalable analytics in-database.
+If you do not need to run your analytics in-database, but simply need to access Teradata data via Teradata Parallel Transport or ODBC, you do not need to install Microsoft R Server in your Teradata data warehouse.
+You will, however, need to configure your local workstations as described in the manual *Microsoft R Server 7 Client Installation Manual for Teradata.*

 ## System Requirements

-Microsoft R Services for Teradata has the following system requirements:
+Microsoft R Server for Teradata has the following system requirements:

 **Processor:** 64-bit processor with x86-compatible architecture (variously known as AMD64, Intel64, x86-64, IA-32e, EM64T, or x64 chips).
 Itanium-architecture chips (also known as IA-64) are not supported.
 Multiple-core chips are recommended.